 To view all events, please see our online events calendar.

 Recent ITSMA Thought Leadership

-Read more in this Viewpoint: http://www.itsma.com/research/buyer-personas-what-are-they/
+Read more on this Viewpoint: http://www.itsma.com/research/wobbly-steadiness-leading-organization-change/

 ITSMA Marketing Strategist is a monthly email newsletter that provides highlights of new ITSMA research, analysis, ideas, tools, and events relating to marketing and selling technology services and solutions.
 ITSMA Marketing Strategist is available without charge and is sent only to opt-in subscribers.

 Subscriptions are available in text and HTML versions.
 To SUBSCRIBE or to change the format of your subscription, visit http://www.itsma.com/news/ezine/subscribe-newsletter/.